 Keep in mind that it does not matter if you smoke cigarettes, cigars, or a smokeless tobacco product, as long as there is exposure to a tobacco product—even second-hand—you are at risk of tobacco-related diseases.
 Of course, the number of times you have exposed yourself to tobacco products and the number of cigarettes you’ve smoked daily is also definitely a relevant factor.

 What are the oral health complications that can be caused by smoking:

 Bad breath or halitosis is acquired because of many different factors but the type of food that you eat and other unhealthy lifestyle habits definitely worsen it or entirely cause it.
 One unhealthy lifestyle habit that can lead to bad breath is frequent smoking.
 Cigarettes contain ingredients that emit thousands of chemicals when burned which causes so many health issues, including bad breath.

 2. Stained Teeth

-Smoking tobacco exposes the teeth to nicotine and tar, which can effectively stain the teeth and make it appear yellowish in colour in a very short amount of time.
+Smoking tobacco exposes the teeth to nicotine and tar, which can effectively stain the teeth and make them appear yellowish in color in a very short amount of time.
 A lot of heavy smokers actually notice that after years of smoking, their teeth start to look almost brown.

 3. Calgary Dentist Periodontal (Gum) Disease